Rome’s Bustling Multicultural Quarter

 Via di San Vito, 13

 Come indulge in this sophisticated Italian restaurant owned by two Italian brothers.
-Highly recommended by locals, the eatery’s best-loved recipes are its egg custard and truffle dishes in particular.
-The traditional and authentic feel and taste of the restaurant will have you come back time and time again.
-But make sure to book a table in advance as seating is limited.
+Highly recommended by locals, the eatery’s best-loved recipes are its egg custard and truffle dishes.
+The traditional and authentic feel and taste of the restaurant will have you come back repeatedly.
+Make sure to book a table in advance as seating is limited.

 Via dello Statuto, 60

 Open Mon, Wed-Sun 6.30am-8.30pm; closed Tuesdays

 Even if you do not have a sweet tooth, stopping by Regoli for a pastry is an absolute must.
 Choose from a variety of cream-filled pastry puffs, crostatine (jam tartlets), cookies, and other delicious Roman sweets.